avdol0521/live-breh/content/index.md

   - main
 ---
 ### hey there! this is Vorpidi's notekeeping vault where he keeps his notes and stuff :D
+- Vorpidi's Tryhackme: https://tryhackme.com/p/Abdullah0521 ( it aint much. but its honest work :3 )
 links to key files:
 - [[H4k2liv3]]
 - [[myOwnTime]]